 Geologists work in the field, laboratory, and the office.
 Duties commonly take the geologist to the field to gather data and samples that are returned to the laboratory for analysis.
 Data are compiled and tabulated, plots and maps are drawn, and the results are evaluated–all leading to the writing of reports.
 The tools used by geologists vary from the simple rock hammer and hand lens in the field to the most sophisticated and high tech electron microscope, chemical/elemental analysis instruments, and computer software used in the laboratory.

 The largest number of geologists are employed in the fossil fuels industry/environmental firms.
 State and Federal governments hire many geologists performing duties in research, regulatory functions and teaching.
 After gaining experience and a good reputation, many geologists go into private practice as consultants.
-Dwindling energy, mineral and water resources, increased environmental concerns present challenging careers for geologists.
-At the present, employment opportunities in the environmental and geotechnical areas are on the rise.
+Dwindling energy, mineral and water resources, increased environmental concerns, and the need for clean energy sources present challenging careers for geologists.
+At the present, employment opportunities in the renewable energy, environmental, and geotechnical areas are on the rise.